-Kay King is a retired national account manager with Siemens ICN and for the past 15 years has been actively involved as a volunteer with various non-profit organizations.
+Kay King is a retired national account manager with Siemens ICN and has been actively involved with various non-profit organizations.
 She is a year round coach for R.A.D.D., Pleasanton’s Special Olympics Northern California team.
 She served on the board of Castlewood Women’s golf group, Valley Christian School PTF and made several trips with Cornerstone Fellowship’s Mission Teams to Kenya in support of the Nakuru Children Trust organization.
-Kay is committed to enhancing the lives of developmentally challenged adults in the areas of independent living, sports activities and social events.
+Kay is committed to enhancing the lives of individuals with developmental disabilities and other special needs in the areas of independent living, sports activities and social events.

 Sharon Almeida, VP